 The response body of the PUT method always returns the “message” and “status” fields.
 Additionally, PUT requests also return a “result” field.
 This result is a dictionary representing the object that was updated.
 This includes all fields available in that endpoint.
 This is a representation of the object after it has been updated.

-Finally, the DELETE method does exactly what it says, it deletes an object.
-This can, for example, be a user or a user group.
-This requires you to specify the “id” field in your request, the object with the associated ID will be removed.
+Finally, the DELETE method can be used to delete an object.
+This can, for example, be a user or a user group, you need to specify the “id” in the URL.
+As an example, a DELETE request to https://app.steamdatasuite.com/api/user/1234/ will delete the user with id 1234.
 The deleted object is then returned in the “result” field of the response body.

 Invalid ID parameters cause a 404 Not Found error.